madanva/priori-ai/README.md

 ## Real-World Example

-Priori AI significantly improves the prior authorization process for procedures like Myocardial Perfusion Imaging.
+Priori AI significantly improves the prior authorization process for procedures like Myocardial Perfusion Imaging which can be very expensive for patients.
 What is typically an opaque, error-prone process with frequent dead ends becomes automated, clear, and completed in seconds.

 ## Benefits